Qiskit/qiskit-metapackage/docs/advanced_use_of_ibm_q_devices.rst

 ------------

-The IBMQ Provider is an entity that provides access to a group of different backends (for example, backends available through IBM Q Experience or IBM Q Network).
+The IBMQ Provider is an entity that provides access to a group of different backends (for example, backends available through the IBM Q Experience or IBM Q Network quantum cloud services).

 The IBMQ provider inherits from BaseProvider and implements the methods: